Fix: Windows 11 Bluetooth Device Is Paired but Not Connected

 Why is my Bluetooth not working on Windows 11?

-- Corrupt drivers – Missing or corrupted Bluetooth drivers could be the reason you are getting the Windows 11 Bluetooth paired but not connected error.
+- Corrupt drivers – Missing or corrupted Bluetooth drivers could be why you get the Windows 11 Bluetooth paired but not connected error.
 This can be resolved by installing them.

 - Interference from nearby devices – It is possible that another device is already connected to your Windows 11 Bluetooth.

-How can I fix a paired Bluetooth device that’s not connecting with my Windows 11 PC?
+What can I do if a paired Bluetooth device is not connecting with my Windows 11 PC?

-Before rushing to more technical solutions, you should start off with some of these quick fixes:
+Before rushing to more technical solutions, you should start with some of these quick fixes:

 - Make sure Bluetooth is turned on in your device.
 Sometimes your Bluetooth won’t turn on.